wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     Compare: 1883 No 8 s 81

-##### 82

-*   \[Repealed\]
+*   82 \[Repealed\]

-    Section 82 was repealed, as from 1 January 1961, by section [8(1)][128] Cheques Act 1960 (1960 No 17).
+    Section 82: repealed, on 1 January 1961, by [section 8(1)][126] of the Cheques Act 1960 (1960 No 17).

 ##### 83 Branch banks deemed independent banks for certain purposes

-*   Where a banker carries on the business of banking at more branches than one he shall, for the purposes of sections 76 to 81 hereof and for the purposes of the [Cheques Act 1960][129], be deemed to be an independent banker in respect of each of such branches.
+*   Where a banker carries on the business of banking at more branches than 1 he shall, for the purposes of [sections 76 to 81][91] and for the purposes of the [Cheques Act 1960][127], be deemed to be an independent banker in respect of each of such branches.

     Compare: 1905 No 40 s 2

-    Section 83 was amended, as from 1 January 1961, by inserting the words ""and for the purposes of the Cheques Act 1960,"" by section [8(2)][128] Cheques Act 1960 (1960 No 17).
+    Section 83: amended, on 1 January 1961, by [section 8(2)][126] of the Cheques Act 1960 (1960 No 17).

 ## Part 3
 Promissory notes

-##### 84 _Promissory note_ defined
+##### 84 Promissory note defined

-*   (1) A promissory note is an unconditional promise in writing made by one person to another, signed by the maker, engaging to pay on demand, or at a fixed or determinable future time, a sum certain in money to or to the order of a specified person or to bearer.
+*   (1) A _promissory note_ is an unconditional promise in writing made by one person to another, signed by the maker, engaging to pay on demand, or at a fixed or determinable future time, a sum certain in money to or to the order of a specified person or to bearer.

     (2) An instrument in the form of a note payable to maker's order is not a note within the meaning of this section unless and until it is indorsed by the maker.